DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Training and Evaluation Details

 \textbf{Dataset.} We use subsets of the Open X-Embodiment (OXE) dataset~\citep{o2024open} as our prior data.
 Specifically, we define three subsets—\textbf{OXE13}, \textbf{OXE23}, and \textbf{OXE24}—with their respective constituent datasets listed in Table~\ref{tab:data_dist}.
 The mapping between tasks and dataset subsets is shown in Table~\ref{tab:real_task_setup}.
 For each task, we collect a separate target dataset via teleoperation~\citep{dass2024telemoma}, varying the number of demonstrations per task based on difficulty (see Table~\ref{tab:real_task_setup}).

-\textbf{Datamodel estimation using \method{}.} Following the \method{} recipe, we cluster the prior data at the trajectory level and estimate influence using the metagradient-based estimator with our proposed proxy objective.
+\textbf{Datamodel estimation using \method{}.} Following \method{}'s recipe, we cluster prior data at the trajectory level and estimate influence using the metagradient-based estimator with our proposed proxy objective.
 To reduce distribution shift during datamodel training, we split $\mathcal{D}_{target}$ into two halves: one half is used to compute the proxy metric, while the other is included in the training mix.
-After training, we select the top $x\%$ of prior trajectories based on influence scores, where $x$ is specified per task in Table~\ref{tab:real_task_setup}.
+After training, we select top $x\%$ of trajectories based on influence scores ($x$ given in Table~\ref{tab:real_task_setup}).

 \textbf{Policy Training and Evaluation.} We fine-tune a language-conditioned Octo-small checkpoint using co-training on $\mathcal{D}_{target}$ and the selected dataset $\mathcal{D}_{sel}$, with a co-training ratio $\alpha=0.5$ for 50k steps.
 Final policy is evaluated on the corresponding target tasks using a fixed number of real-world rollouts (Table~\ref{tab:real_task_setup}).
 To ensure fair comparisons, we fix the spatial configurations of relevant objects across all methods.
 For instance, in the \textbf{Franka-Pouch} task, we use 17 predefined object poses (position and orientation) for evaluation.
 In the more challenging \textbf{Droid-Multitask} setting, we report both full and partial successes as part of the final success rate (e.g., a partially closed drawer or grasping the bread/napkin), with partial completions weighted as 0.5.
-All real-world evaluations were conducted using a single random seed.
+All real-world evaluations were conducted using a single seed.